Cape Elizabeth Land Trust (CELT)

 Access is available off Reef Road in the Shore Acres neighborhood.
 This can be a great bike ride destination.

 Limited parking is allowed on Reef Road, but cars must not block the blind corner, as visibility is limited.
 Emergency vehicles must have space to pass.
-If parking is full, consider exploring another preserve or please park farther away from the point.
+If parking is full, consider exploring another preserve, using alternative transportation, or please park farther away from the point.